symfony2admingenerator/symfony2admingenerator.github.com/installation.markdown

 # How to install

-You have to way to method to install the project :
+You have two methods to install the project :

 ## With the AdmingeneratorIpsum project ##